kersorianek/mon-portfolio/_posts/2019-03-30-Requirement-Elicitation-Complete-Guidelines.md

   - Lessons learned after completion of latest project
 - Formulates context for understanding the scope of the project

-## What are some pros and cons:
+## What are the advantage and disadvantage of Document Review?

-Advantage:
+### Advantage of Document Review:

 - Current process documentation provides a starting point

-Disadvantage:
+### Disadvantage of Document Review:

 - Existing documents may be old and out-of-date
 - The reviewer needs domain and technical expertise to determine if existing
 - Can be time consuming, and may not provide the desired payback

-What are some best practices?
+## Document Review Best Practices:

 - Know the purpose for reviewing
 - Set self-imposed time limits
 - Create a glossary of terms from former project documentation

-# Interface Analysis: Elicitation Technique
+# Interface Analysis: Requirement Elicitation Technique

-What is Interface Analysis?
+** What is Interface Analysis?**

 - Reviewing the system, people, and process linkages
 - Determine needs for input, output, and the medium